zackiles/zackiles/SETUP.md

 ## Using JSON(c)

-For a simpler approach, you can define your configuration directly in JSON or JSONC (JSON with comments):
+For a simpler approach, define your configuration directly in JSON or JSONC (JSON with comments):

 ```json
 {